 It was only Capt.
 Murphy’s quick response that averted a major calamity that night.
 And the good fortune of not having another ship sailing towards us on a collision course during those moments.
 The other ship would have been fully loaded too, like any ship sailing out of the Persian Gulf.
 Our ship was moving at 14 knots.
 It’s incredibly hard to apply brakes on a ship moving at that speed due to momentum.
 If the ship’s engine had been put in a ‘stop’ position, she would have moved 2500 metres more before coming to a standstill!

-There is a poem called ‘The Lights’ by J.J.Bell in an anthology I own.
+There is a lovely, thoughtful poem called ‘The Lights’ by J.J.Bell in an anthology I own.
 It had never meant anything to me before.
-That night I vaguely remembered it was about the ‘emerald’ and ‘ruby’ lights that tell you which way a ship is going.
-It ended with a prayer for ships passing in the night.
+That night I vaguely remembered it was about the ‘emerald’ and ‘ruby’ lights that tell you which way a ship is going, and it ended with a prayer for ships passing in the night.

 I have often wondered what jogged Capt.
 Murphy’s gut instinct that evening.
 Did Alex seem spaced out when he last spoke with him?
 Did he notice something out of kilter?
 Or was it just sixth sense?